likelytwitchdollop/likelytwitchdollop/README.md

 <p>My name is Cynthia (but people call me cynth).
 I'm a Full-Stack (JavaScript/TypeScript) Engingeer with next to 3 years of experience in the software industry (security and software development), and a Human Experience Researcher.
 My interests range from human experience research, visual and motion design, to systems design and architecture, and cloud computing (yup, it's a lot).</p>

 <b>About Me</b>
-* 🌱 I'm currently working on a portfolio of TDD-built frontend projects (and making them accessible).
+* 🌱 I'm currently working ~on a portfolio of TDD-built frontend projects~ making my projects accessible.
 * 📫 How to reach me: you can send me a message via <a href='https://www.linkedin.com/in/cynthia-mahofa/'>LinkedIn</a>.
 * 🤝 I enjoy writing documenation and tests (E2E specifically).
 If that's something that you need help with, send me a message.
 I'll be more than happy to help.